 I have some really nice things that are worth far more than you’ll get from your on-line thrift store.
 What can I do with them?
 We’d love to have them to sell at our online auction sites.
 Contact us for more information.

 You missed my pick up.
 When are you picking up again?

 Our drivers are very, very good, but they are human.
 We’re at as many as 2,500 homes every day and they do miss a few pickups.
 This June, we made 27,700 pickups and missed 83 donations.
 We are truly sorry for any donations we miss.Please let us know that you’ve been missed and our dispatch office will work with you to arrange the earliest most convenient time to return to your home for your donation.

 I arranged a pick up, but forgot to leave out my items.
 What should I do?

 Give us a call.
 If at all possible, we’ll send a driver back to your house.
 If you call us after our truck(s) have left your town, we’ll arrange another time to come back and pick up your donations.

 Hundreds of companies hold clothing drives on our behalf during the year.
 If your company is interested, just let us know.
-You can also provide your parking lot for us to conduct electronics collection events, which have become very popular over the years.
+You can also provide your parking lot for us to conduct collection events.
 If you’re in a metro and are amenable, we can also use your parking lot for one of our “popup stores,” a truck filled with goods that are sold to the general public in the area.
 We carry extra insurance for this type of event.
 Please feel free to email us at firstname.lastname@example.org to find out other ways to help.